TheNathanSpace/Assault/README.md

 - Indication if team has the buff
 - Kill sound effects
 - Yaw/pitch values in spawns
-- Teams forfeit countdown when last player leaves
+- Forfeit when last player leaves
 - Add player to instance while balancing it
 - Book in hotbar takes you to website
 - Emerald spawning
 - Transportation out of base for defenders
+- Stop block placing in spawn area
+- Shop NPCs

 ---